Using the command-line interface¶

 syncthingtray cli config folders docs-books-recent dump-json | jq -r .path

-allows editing the JSON config in a text editor on the
+The command syncthingctl edit allows you to edit the JSON config in a text editor on the

-terminal (using the editor from your EDITOR
+terminal (using the editor from your EDITOR environment variable).
+This corresponds to

-changing the “Advanced Configuration” on the official web-based UI so, be careful!
+changing the “Advanced Configuration” on the official web-based UI, so be careful!

 Incorrect configuration may damage your folder contents and render Syncthing inoperable.